Mohamed-Taha69/dermacheck-ai/README.md

 - Ensure you're logged in (authentication required)
 - Check that the backend is running and accessible
 - Verify Supabase storage is configured in your backend
+- Ensure the image shows a clear view of the affected skin area
 - Check browser console for detailed error messages

 ### Images not loading